KWOF (FM)

 KWOF (106.3 FM, "106.3 The Wolf") is a radio station licensed to serve the community of Waukomis, Oklahoma.
 The station is owned by Chisholm Trail Broadcasting Co and airs a classic country format.

 The station was assigned the call sign KWEO by the Federal Communications Commission on August 17, 2018.
-The station changed its call sign to KWOF on October 19, 2018, prior to receiving its license.
+The station changed its call sign to KWOF on October 19, 2018, prior to receiving its license, calls recently released by Broomfield, Colorado-licensed KKSE-FM (92.5) in the Denver market after they switched from their own country format to sports radio.